-An extension of the prostitution which spread throughout the world in the nineteenth century, following the massive emigration to the New World, white slavery was also a result of the growing poverty of European women in the age of industrialization.
-There were thousands of prostitutes in the large European cities such as Paris and London and governments did nothing to contain the problem, contenting themselves with preserving public order and ordering medical inspections to reduce the risk of venereal disease.
-The women had to undergo medical examinations and be registered as prostitutes, while the men who were consumers of their sexual services were not required to undergo any examinations and were immune to legal prosecution.
+“White slavery traffic” was in part an extension of the prostitution that spread throughout the world in the nineteenth century, following the beginnings of massive emigration to the New World.
+It was also a result of the growing poverty of European women in the age of industrialization that continued in the next century.
+Large European cities such as Paris and London housed thousands of prostitutes and governments did nothing to contain the problem, contenting themselves with preserving public order and ordering medical inspections to reduce the risk of venereal disease.
+The women had to undergo medical examinations and register as prostitutes, while the men who were consumers of their sexual services were not required to undergo any examinations and were immune to legal prosecution.

 - The great distress of women who entered the workforce en masse, under terrible conditions, during the Industrial Revolution;

 - The migration from villages to cities, which caused both difficulties in adapting and a loss of direction, especially for vulnerable women who had no status;

 - The migration of men from Europe to the New World, which created large concentrations of men and led to the increased demand for prostitutes in those locations;

 - The delayed marriage of bourgeois men until they had sufficient resources to support a family.
 Because gender norms of bourgeois society did not permit sexual relations outside marriage with women of their own class, single young bourgeois males turned to prostitutes.

 The public panicked when newspapers reported kidnappings of women and wrote of young girls who were forced into prostitution under false pretenses and taken to brothels in distant countries.
 Committees and international meetings were held in various places in the world to place the subject on the public agenda and seek ways of combating the phenomenon.
 This form of prostitution, called at the time “white slavery,” was considered different from voluntary prostitution, given its severity and cruelty.